Cumbria Constabulary

-Cumbria Constabulary is the territorial police force in England covering the unitary authority areas of Cumberland and Westmorland and Furness in the ceremonial county of Cumbria.
+Cumbria Constabulary is the territorial police force in England covering the ceremonial county of Cumbria.
 As of September 2017, the force had 1,108 police officers, 535 police staff, 93 police community support officers, and 86 special constables.

 The force serves a population of 500,000 across an area of 2634 sqmi.

 There are significant areas of isolated and rural community, and the area has one of the smallest visible minority ethnic populations in the country at under 3.0%.
 Each year, the force's area, which incorporates the Lake District National Park, attracts over 23 million visitors from all over the world (46 times the local population).
 The area has 67 mi of motorway and some 700 mi of trunk and primary roads.

 The chief constable is Darren Martland.
 The headquarters of the force are at Carleton Hall, Penrith.

 History

 Cumberland and Westmorland Constabulary was formed in 1856.
 In 1947 this force absorbed Kendal Borough Police.
 Less than 20 years later this amalgamated force absorbed Carlisle City Police to form a force broadly the same as today's force called the Cumberland, Westmorland and Carlisle Constabulary.
 In 1965, it had an establishment of 652 and an actual strength of 617.
 In 1967 the force name was changed to Cumbria Constabulary.

 In 1974 the force's boundaries were expanded to include the new non-metropolitan county of Cumbria, in particular Furness and Sedbergh Rural District.

 The Home Secretary proposed on 6 February 2006 to merge it with Lancashire Constabulary.
 These proposals were accepted by both forces on 25 February and the merger would have taken place on 1 April 2007.
 However, in July 2006, the Cumbria and Lancashire forces decided not to proceed with the merger because the Government could not remedy issues with the differing council tax precepts.